INDY-4/MyKitchen-PHP/README.md

 ### GET delivery_methods/select
 variable | datatype | desc
 --- | --- | ---
-kitchen_id | int | The id of the kitchen you want to get the delivery methods of
+id ? | int | The id of the delivery_method you want the information of kitchen_id ? | int | The id of the kitchen you want to get the delivery methods of

 Returns
 ```json